 Gail Chumbley is the author of the two-part memoir, “River of January,” and “River of January: Figure Eight.”
 Both titles are available on Kindle.

-The roots of the United States Constitution can be traced back to the brilliant salons of Paris and the intellectual circles of England.
+The roots of the United States Constitution can be traced back to the sparkling salons of Paris and the intellectual circles of England.
 Termed the Age of Enlightenment, the era produced farsighted treatises and essays, that later influenced the principles of American law.

 In the Declaration of Independence, Thomas Jefferson nearly plagiarized Locke, justifying the causes for the break with Great Britain.
 The “Sage of Monticello” explained that Parliament had failed in protecting freeborn British Colonials, and argued that it was a duty to establish a better system that did.

 Jefferson’s political adversary, Alexander Hamilton held a starkly different view.
-Having come into the world without any standing, Hamilton rose in society by his own wit, and smarts.
+Having come into the world without any standing, Hamilton rose in society by his own wits, and smarts.
 One had to earn the right to shape public policy.
 Hamilton championed a strong central government, endowed with enough power to found a stable nation-state.
 Economic authority, in particular, the power to tax, float bonds, and regulate tariffs was his prerequisite for lasting stability.

 In practice, by 1781, each state functioned as independent fiefdoms, loosely held together by the Articles of Confederation.
 Chaos abounded.
 The various states battled over countless rival interests.
 A failure to levy taxes especially crippled the nation’s ability to function.

 What good was victory at Yorktown if America failed to function?
 The British could bide their time and reoccupy when the country eventually collapsed.
 In fact, war heroes like Ethan Allen were reaching out to the British in Canada, to protect settlers in Vermont, and land promoters in the south opened similar talks with Spanish.

-Young Hamilton too, borrowed liberally from Enlightened philosophers.The theories of Englishman, Thomas Hobbes especially persuaded the New Yorker that people required a strong central authority.
+Young Hamilton too,had borrowed liberally from Enlightened philosophers.The theories of Englishman, Thomas Hobbes especially persuaded the New Yorker that people required a strong central authority.
 Impetuous citizens and resisting states posed a far greater threat than any adversary.